Subscribe to Weekly Health Care News

 Robin has also served as executive policy director for Gov. Chris Gregoire in the state of Washington.
 In this role she led the governor’s government reform initiatives resulting in reducing the size of state government, enhancing customer service, and streamlining service delivery.
 She also led efforts to position the state to implement national health reform, including creating a health care cabinet and consolidating state health care purchasing.
 Robin also served in Gov. Mike Leavitt’s Cabinet as director of the Utah State Department of Human Services from 1997 through 2004.
 Robin holds a master’s and doctoral degree in social work and a graduate certificate in gerontology from the University of Utah.

-Previously, Lauren advised the CEO and served as corporate director of Oxford Health Plans.
-She led Oxford’s Medicare Advantage plan over a period of time when membership grew from 80,000 to 150,000 insured.
+Prior to Leavitt Partners, Lauren served as Corporate Director of Oxford Health Plans, where she led Oxford’s Medicare business over a period of time when membership grew from 80,000 to 150,000.
 She oversaw the management of the Medicare product group, interfacing with marketing, operations, and medical management, and was responsible for regulatory compliance.
 Prior to Oxford, Lauren served at Beth Israel Hospital as the administrator for its cardiology unit.
-She also served in the White House on the policy staff for the Task Force on National Health Reform, as proposed by the administration of President Bill Clinton.
+She also served as policy staff for the Task Force on National Health Reform, as proposed by the administration of President Bill Clinton.
 She supported the “Long Term Care” and “Transition to the New System” working groups.

-She received her bachelor’s degree from the University of Virginia and her master’s in public health from Mailman School of Public Health, Columbia University.
+Lauren grew up in Baltimore, MD, received her bachelor’s degree from the University of Virginia and her master’s in public health from the Mailman School of Public Health, Columbia University.

 Ralph Hall is a principal and works in association with the Washington, D.C., office.
 In this role, Ralph provides consulting services to clients in the areas of FDA statutes and regulations, regulatory compliance, as well as health care policy and legislation, and particularly the application of those regulatory systems to the medical device industry.

 Ralph’s rich background with drug and medical device regulation and corporate compliance matters makes him one of the nation’s foremost experts.
-Ralph retains an affiliation with Faegre Baker Daniels where he provides legal services, including FDA-related matters, corporate compliance, the design and implementation of multiple cross-disciplinary, corporate legal strategies, corporate law department organization and management, and general corporate counseling.
-Ralph has served in a succession of high-level positions with Guidant Corporation and Eli Lilly and Company.
+Ralph previously served as counsel at Faegre Baker Daniels where he provided legal services, including FDA-related matters, corporate compliance, the design and implementation of multiple cross-disciplinary, corporate legal strategies, corporate law department organization and management, and general corporate counseling.
+Ralph has also served as General Counsel for Guidant CRM and Chief Compliance Officer for Guidant.

 Ralph furthermore serves as a Professor of Practice at the University of Minnesota Law School.
 He received his B.A. from Indiana University and his juris doctorate from the University of Michigan where he was a Weymouth Kirkland Scholar.